Ugbot/python-twitter-clone/README.md

 A basic clone of twitter designed support some of the basic functionalities at scale.

 Uses:
-Questdb for most of the data storage and wrangling Redis for Likes & caching etc
+Questdb for most of the data storage and wrangling. </br>
+Redis for Likes & caching etc.  </br>
-Ably for browser & mobile pubsub
+Ably for browser & mobile pubsub.  </br>
-FastAPI for webserver and API.
+FastAPI for webserver and API. </br>